christopher-wild/Introduction-To-Matlab-1/episodes/matlab-layout.md

 2. 17
 :::
 :::
-As you saw in the challenge above, using the command window requires you to create and save a file with the extension `.m`.
+As you saw in the challenge above, using the editor requires you to create and save a file with the extension `.m`.
 This means that when you next come to do your analysis, processing, etc. you can reopen this file and work from it again.

 ::: callout
 ### Saving your work